nexmo-se/dialogflow-reference-connection/README.md

 that key file name (ending with .json) is the value, e.g. *mydfagent-vonage-05768e59b7c5.json*</br>
 we will use that value to set the parameter **GOOGLE_APPLICATION_CREDENTIALS** in the next sections.</br></br>

+## Enabling APIs on your Google project

+Using your Google Cloud Console, on your corresponding Google project, make sure that both the **Dialogflow API** and the **Cloud Natural Language API** are enabled.

 ## Running Dialogflow reference connection code

 You deploy the Dialogflow reference connection code in one of the following couple of ways.